RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 ### September 20, 2024
-## 1.0.53 - The Space Accountant Patch
+## 1.1.0 - The Space Accountant Patch

-- Chart libraries updated.
+### New Features:

+- Personal Dashbooard stats!
+Now you can see statistics from all your sessions in one place.
+- Work Order and Crew Share tabs: Manage your work orders across all your sessions.
 - New helper control for when sharing unrefined values.
 - Added new control for estimating the RMC, CMAT and aUEC of salvage wrecks.

+### Fixes and Maintenance:

+- Chart libraries updated.
-- Reduced the frequency of some UEX Synch calls to reduce our burden on that service.
+- Reduced the frequency of some UEX Synch calls to lighten our burden on that service.
 Prices will still synch hourly but ships, planets, companies etc. will synch daily.
 - Many performance tweaks.